 If you're using two USB power sources, keep mind that they will be in parallel with each other.
 While this approach has been done many times (see any USB DVD drive with 2 usb plugs), it's still not "kosher".
 For the most part, you shouldn't have any problems.
 I've been using two for a few weeks now with no issues.

-Sol has 88 WS2812B LEDs.
+Sol 2 has up to 180 WS2812B LEDs.
 According to their spec sheet, they can pull up to 60mA when all 3 R,G,B LEDs are on.
-This will be referred to as "full bright white", and can theoretically reach 5.3A for just the LEDs.
+This will be referred to as "full bright white", and can theoretically reach 10.8A for just the LEDs.
 If you keep saturation at 255 (100%), the LEDs will only use one LED (or a combination of two or three) at full power, so the current will be closer to 20mA.
 In order to reach full bright white, you must reduce saturation to 0, and increase brightness to 255.

 In summary, everyone will have a different experience with max brightness for Sol.
 Your limitation will be dependent on your port's ability to deliver high current without dropping below 4.3V, where the controller will stop working.